Boundary Waters Canoe Area Wilderness (BWCAW) & Quetico Park Information

 The hallmark of this region is a network of primarily small and medium size lakes and rivers connected by portage paths.
 Great glaciers left behind these lakes, and a rugged topography of exposed bedrock, granite cliffs, rocky shorelines and sand beaches.

-The 1,200 miles of BWCAW canoe routes are historic travel ways of native peoples.
-You will step back in time traveling the historic routes of the native Sioux and Chippewa people, as well as early explorers, French Voyageurs, trappers, and prospectors.
+The 1,200 miles of BWCAW canoe routes are historic travel routes.
+You will step back in time traveling the historic canoe routes of Indigenous people, including the Dakotah and Anishinaabe people, as well as early explorers, French Voyageurs, trappers, and prospectors.
 The BWCAW appears mostly untouched by human hands – there are no roads, signs, docks, cabins, or lodges.
 Motors are prohibited in the interior of the BWCAW.

 The US Forest Service manages the BWCAW, and visitors must obtain an entry permit and follow certain rules and regulations.